 HUNTERS MUST APPLY BY MAY 1 TO MOOSE HUNTING DISTRICT 150.
 IF YOU HAVE QUESTIONS OR IF SUCCESSFUL, CONTACT US FOR DETAILS.

 Black Bear are common and may be hunted as the primary species or in conjunction with our Elk/Deer hunts.
-2016 was an excellent year hunting black bears.
-In one 24 hour period Connie and her hunter observed 13 bears (both Black and Grizzly) while they were sitting in one location.
-Hunters must take and pass a bear identification test before purchasing a 2017 black bear hunting license.
-There are two ways to take the test and receive your certification: • ONLINE at FWP’s website at fwp.mt.gov and search ’Bear ID Test’ OR • MAIL IN – Request a mail-in test by calling 406-444-2535.
+Hunters must take and pass a bear identification test before purchasing a Black Bear hunting license.
+There are two ways to take the test and receive your certification: • ONLINE at Montana Fish Wildlife & Park’s website at fwp.mt.gov and search ’Bear ID Test’ OR • MAIL IN – Request a mail-in test by calling 406-444-2535.
 Licenses will be available online or over the counter.

 If you are interested in harvesting a wolf, we suggest that you buy a wolf tag (or 2 or 3) and hunt in conjunction with our other hunts.
 Wolf hunting is generally opportunistic when we focus on elk and deer.
 However, 2 of our hunting guides are some of the best “wolf howlers” anywhere.
 We often take a morning or evening and hunt specifically for wolves.